mrizwan07/Linear-LinkedList/README.md

 # Linear Linked List Implementation

 This will provides an elegant overview of a linked list implementation in C++, encapsulated within two classes: `Node` and `LinkedList`.
-These classes offer a comprehensive set of methods for efficient manipulation of linked list data structures.
+These classes offer a comprehensive set of methods for efficient manipulation of linked list data structure.

-## Class Overview
+## Classes Overview

 ### `Node` Class